 Gold-bug and other tales.
 (New York, in the 19th century), by Edgar Allan Poe (page images at HathiTrust)

 Edgar Allan Poe and Baron von Kempelen's chess-playing automaton.
-(International Brotherhood of Magicians, 1939), by Henry Ridgely Evans (page images at HathiTrust)
+(International Brotherhood of Magicians, 1939), by Henry Ridgely Evans (page images at HathiTrust; US access only)

 The history and analysis of the supposed automaton chess player of M. de Kempelen, now exhibiting in this country by Mr. Maelzel; with lithographic figures, illustrative of the probable method by which its motions are directed.
 (Hilliard, Gray, 1826), by Gamaliel Bradford (page images at HathiTrust)